Diving into Hot Water Plumbing: Your Essential 101 Tutorial

 The Hot Water Plumbing FAQ

-How long will a hot water heater last?
+How long does the lifespan of a hot water heater?